Get E-Book

 };

-The stripBOM call removes UTF-8 byte order marks if present.
-Some editors on Windows add BOMs to files.
+The stripBOM call removes a UTF-8 byte order mark if one is present.
+Some editors on Windows add BOMs to files, and the JSON parser should not see that marker as part of the document.

-The .node handler calls process.dlopen(), which loads a compiled C++ addon via the operating system's dynamic linker (dlopen on Unix, LoadLibrary on Windows).
-The addon's napi_register_module_v1 function (or legacy NODE_MODULE macro) sets module.exports to whatever the native code provides.
+The .node handler goes in the other direction: it calls process.dlopen(), which loads a compiled native addon through the operating system's dynamic linker (dlopen on Unix, LoadLibrary on Windows).
+The addon's registration code, whether it uses N-API or an older native-addon path, sets module.exports to whatever the native code provides.

-You can actually add your own handlers. require.extensions['.txt'] = function(mod, filename) { ... } still works, though it's deprecated.
-The mechanism is the same: read the file, do something with the content, set module.exports.
+The same registry can be extended from userland. require.extensions['.txt'] = function(mod, filename) { ... } still works, though it is deprecated.
+The mechanism is the same as the built-in handlers: read the file, transform or interpret the content, and set module.exports.

 const cfg = require('./config.json');